SOTIF-SE/SOTIFA/README.md

 ##### 🔒 Probabilistic Guarantees

 Our choice of falsification stems from the inherent undecidability of verifying complex hybrid systems that combine continuous dynamics with discrete logic.
 Instead, we focus on falsification-guided testing as a scalable and practical approach to finding safety violations.
-While falsification-based evaluation by its nature cannot guarantee completeness, our approach proposes the ***EUCA Risk Value (ERV)***[^erv-footnote] to provide a reference value for the SOTIF-related risk based on the falsification process.
+While falsification-based evaluation by its nature cannot guarantee completeness, our approach proposes the ***EUCA Risk Value (ERV)*** to provide a reference value for the SOTIF-related risk based on the falsification process.

 Although the ERV does not provide formal guarantees of completeness, our method's underlying falsification is built upon a well-established theoretical foundation in classification-based derivative-free optimization, as described by **Yang Yu, Hong Qian, and Yi-Qi Hu** in their work *"Derivative-free optimization via classification"* (AAAI Conference on Artificial Intelligence, Vol. 30, No. 1, 2016) [Yu et al., 2016].
 This foundation provides probabilistic guarantees on its ability to approximate the global optimum within a bounded number of queries.